omahacodeschool/ruby-essay__strings/lib/strings.md

 # What is one way, using Ruby, to replace certain characters in a string with some other set of characters?
 For example, given `"Sumeet Jain"`, how would you replace all of the `e` characters in my name with exclamation marks?
 (So it would be `"Sum!!t Jain"`.)

-This taks can be completed using .gsub
+This task can be completed using .gsub

 name = "Sumeet Jain"
 name.gsub("e","!")